 The primary essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
-Choose the option that best helps you answer that question and write an essay of no more than 550 words, using the prompt to inspire and structure your response.
+Choose the option that best helps you answer that question.
+Then, write an essay of no more than 550 words, using the prompt to inspire and structure your response.
 Remember: 550 words is your limit, not your goal.
 Use the full range if you need it, but don’t feel obligated to do so.
 (However, the Coalition recommends that each prompt be answered in 300-400 words.)

 Generally, we see these essays, or “personal statements,” as having two primary components.
 First is the story.
 You have to tell your reader a story in which you are the main character.
 Always remember that you must be at the center of whatever you write, since the goal is for the essay to provide a multi-dimensional picture of who you are beyond the basic information that is captured on the rest of the application.
 Each of the prompts requires that you relay a short narrative that has a beginning, a middle, and an end.

 The second component is your reflection or analysis of your story.
 What does the story mean?
 How should we, your readers, interpret your story?
 Share the lessons you derived from your story, and help your reader to understand how this small event shows your values, your priorities, and your plans for the future.

 As you read through these prompts and our description of how to address them.
 Think about those stories, those events, those anecdotes, those snippets of your own personal history that relate to the prompt.
 And as you remind yourself of these stories, begin to analyze what these stories say about you as a human being.